 Our institute directors and research managers are jointly appointed with leading universities.
-This guarantees close cooperation in research and teaching as well as access to a very well educated generation of young scientists.
-Outstanding representatives of universities and research organisations participate directly in discussing our activities as members of DLR supervisory boards, as consulting experts in the advisory boards of our institutes and projects, or as reviewers in evaluations of research projects.
+This ensures close collaboration in research and teaching, as well as access to very well trained young scientists.
+Outstanding representatives of universities and research institutes participate directly in discussing our activities, be it as selected members of the DLR supervisory boards, as consulting colleagues on the advisory boards of our institutes and projects, or as reviewers on evaluations of our research work.

-Mobility is, in and of itself, an essential requirement for the positive development of the German economy.
-Furthermore, transport industry companies, which in addition to large automobile and rail vehicle manufacturers and systems vendors also include a multitude of small and medium-sized businesses, represent an important economic component that creates considerable added value.
+Mobility as such is an essential prerequisite for the positive development of the German economy.
+However, transport industry companies, which in addition to large automotive and rail vehicle manufacturers as well as system vendors also include a multitude of small and medium-sized enterprises, also represent an important economic factor with considerable value creation.

 All German automobile manufacturers have large in-house research and development departments.
-DLR maintains close ties with these departments, which are manifested in a large number of cooperative ventures and projects with both systems vendors and suppliers.
-The German railway industry is also characterised by medium-sized suppliers and global companies whose portfolios range from rail vehicles to turnkey rail systems.
-DLR works closely with these companies as well as with the leading railway operators.
-In the fields of road and rail traffic management and airport management DLR also cooperates with leading manufacturers and providers.
+We maintain close ties with these departments, which is manifested in a large number of cooperations and projects with both system vendors and suppliers.
+The German railroad industry is also characterized by medium-sized suppliers and global companies, whose portfolios range from rail vehicles to turn-key rail systems.
+We work closely with these companies as well as with the leading railroad operators.
+In the fields of road, rail, and maritime traffic management as well as airport management, too, we collaborate with leading manufacturers and suppliers.

-DLR endeavours to expand the extent and intensity of its relations with industrial companies through strategic agreements.
-This also includes appointing industry representatives to the supervisory boards of DLR and to institute and project advisory boards and involving them in external evaluations.
-When developments approach marketability, DLR promotes spin-offs founded by employees or commercially utilises patents and licenses by selling them to existing companies.
-Through these activities additional jobs in the high-technology sector are created.
+We endeavor to expand the extent and intensity of our relations with industrial companies by means of strategic agreements.
+This also includes the appointment of industrial representatives to the supervisory boards of the DLR, to institute and project advisory boards, as well as involving them into external evaluations.
+When our own developments approach marketability, we promote spin-offs founded by employees or commercially utilize patents and licenses by selling them to existing companies.
+In so doing, we create additional jobs in the high-technology sector.

 Technology Platforms and Associations

-Technology platforms and associations are representatives of the interests of their members.
+Technology Platforms and associations are representatives and multipliers of the interests of their members.
 At the same time, they offer important professional and strategic discussion forums, multifaceted contact areas and high-quality information exchanges.
-DLR is therefore actively involved in relevant organisations at national and European level, a few of which are introduced in the following paragraphs.
+We are, therefore, actively involved in organizations relevant to us at national and European level, a few of which we will introduce in the following paragraphs.